julsraemy/phd/src/loud.md

 ### Web Annotation Data Model

-The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) is a World Wide Web Consortium (W3C) standard that provides an extensible and interoperable framework for creating and sharing annotations across various platforms.
-It defines relationships between resources using an RDF graph, which includes the `annotation`, a web resource, the `body`, and the `target`.
-This model allows a single comment to be associated with multiple resources.
+The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) is a W3C standard that provides an extensible and interoperable framework for creating and sharing annotations across various platforms.
+It defines relationships between resources using an RDF graph, which includes key components such as the `annotation`, a web resource, the `body`, and the `target`.
+This model allows a single comment to be associated with multiple resources, enhancing the semantic integration of data across the web.
+The Web Annotation Working Group, which was chartered from August 2014 to October 2016 and extended to February 2017, played a pivotal role in developing and officially vetting this specification as a standard.

 Here is an example of machine-generated annotations in a IIIF setting.
 The JSON-LD snippet represents an `AnnotationPage` that contains one or more annotations related to a particular IIIF resource.